-They’ll only grow from 12 to 15mm and their body will be divided into three parts: head, thorax and abdomen.
+They’ll only grow from 12 to 15mm and their body will be divided into three parts: head, thorax, and abdomen.
 Some people often mistake the pill millipede to the slater due to their shared segmented outer shell.
 The main difference is that a pill millipede has smoother scales.
-The segmented outer shell allows them

 Are slaters a pest?

 The slater is actually a beneficial insect due to their diet.
-They assist in the production of compost, and overturning of soil.
-There are also no recounts of harm to humans, but for those with big gardens and a large slater population may be bothered by their attempt at entering the home.
-Slaters will venture indoors in search of moisture and mould as they’re unable to retain water due to constant excretion.
-Their constant urination means that large number of slaters will produce a particularly unpleasant stench.
+They assist in the production of compost and overturning of soil.
+There are also no recounts of harm to humans, but for those with big gardens and large slater population may be bothered by their attempt at entering the home.
+Slaters will venture indoors in search of moisture and mold as they’re unable to retain water due to constant excretion.
+Their constant urination means that a large number of slaters will produce a particularly unpleasant stench.
 In the event of an extreme infestation, please call your trusted local pest controller at 13 14 40.